 We Startup’d on £5k

 Having started the business on £5000, we were within 2 years turning over £1 million per year.
 This number would double each year until just shy of £5 million.
-We had our brand above the door in 30 locations, employed around 100 people and generating tons in tax receipts every month.
+We had our brand above the door in 30 locations, employing around 100 people and generating tons in tax receipts every month.
 Things were going well, they could be going better but I’d come to a crossroads for where I wanted to get to.
-In the previous 2 years I had lost both my parents through protracted, energy sapping battles with Cancer, while my wife too was diagnosed with a form of Cancer.
+In the previous 2 years, I had lost both my parents through protracted, energy-sapping battles with Cancer, while my wife too was diagnosed with a form of Cancer.
 There is little else that can change your perspective to work than the loss of loved ones.

 Go big or go home

 Like any business owner, work doesn’t stop at 5 each day, it carries on until 1 am 7 days a week.
 When I get stuck in, I go all in, but I had reached a point where it was time to make a decision to go big or get out.
 I didn’t want to be another startup failure statistic.
 During all this turmoil at home, we had begun exploring ways to raise capital, enabling that expansion.
 Despite tens of thousands of pounds spent on ‘advisors’ and corporate finance agencies, and solid numbers – we were met with the same replies: